klauspost/reedsolomon/README.md

 BenchmarkReconstruct10x4x16M-8       1484.35      5779.53      3.89x
 ```

-The performance on AVX512 has been accelerated for CPUs when available.
+The package will use [GFNI](https://en.wikipedia.org/wiki/AVX-512#GFNI) instructions combined with AVX512 when these are available.
+This further improves speed by up to 3x over AVX2 code paths.

 ## ARM64 NEON